Edoardo Pazzagli: Fiorentina

-Milan
+AC Milan

 Pazzagli's contract with La Viola was expired on 30 June 2012.
-In the same transfer window, he joined his father's former club Milan on a free transfer, but after spending the pre-season with the team he was sent on loan to Lega Pro Seconda Divisione side Monza on 30 August 2012.
+In the same transfer window, he joined his father's former club AC Milan on a free transfer, but after spending the pre-season with the team he was sent on loan to Lega Pro Seconda Divisione side Monza on 30 August 2012.
 Pazzagli wore number 60 shirt in the pre-season for Milan.

 In the following years he played on loan for Lega Pro Prima Divisione (just Lega Pro in 2014–15 season) clubs Ascoli, Pistoiese and Lucchese, and was later released by Milan in 2015.

-In July-August 2015, Pazzagli was trained with other free agent in a training camp by Italian Footballers' Association (AIC).
+In July–August 2015, Pazzagli was trained with other free agent in a training camp by Italian Footballers' Association (AIC).
 He also represented AIC against Italy national under-21 football B team (B Italia) in August, as first choice keeper.

 Pazzagli had a brief spell with Serie D club Massese in 2016.
 He was released in April 2016.